 Treating Substance Abuse

 Substance abuse treatment will not eliminate anxiety disorder.
-In order to find full recovery, it is necessary to treat both.
+To find full recovery, it is necessary to treat both.
 Well-established medical drug detoxification followed by behavioral therapy can lead to an accurate diagnosis.
-Once the patient is free of the substance and emotionally present the mental health professional can help him focus, identify, understand, and more importantly, change the thinking and behavior patterns.
+Once the patient is free of the substance and emotionally present, the mental health professional can help him focus, identify, understand, and, more importantly, change his thinking and behavior patterns.

-No matter which disorder came first, it is important to get treated for both.
-First and foremost, it is important to find a provider that can effectively detox you from the addictive substance.
-Secondly, you need to find a mental health professional that will carefully diagnose your unique health needs.
-As much as we would like to have a specific answer that would work for everyone, that is simply not reality.
+No matter which disorder came first, it is essential to get treated for both.
+First and foremost, it is crucial to find a provider that can effectively detox you from the addictive substance.
+Secondly, you need to find a mental health professional to diagnose your unique health needs carefully.
+As much as we would like a specific answer that would work for everyone, that is simply not reality.

-The most critical factor in successfully treating anxiety and addiction is finding the right treatment professionals.
+The most critical factor in successfully treating anxiety and addiction is finding the proper treatment professionals.
 Make sure the treatment center has the services and resources that match your personal needs.
-Regardless of what path you choose, remember, help is available and life does not have to be this hard.
+Regardless of your path, remember that help is available, and life does not have to be this hard.